Deutsche Reichsbahn service ranks: Uniform regulations of 1935

 In July 1935, a new uniform was introduced with specialty and division badges and epaulets as rank insignia for civil servants and workers.

 Rank insignia for the Deutsche Reichsbahn according to the uniform regulations of 1935.

 Uniform regulations of 1941

+Shoulder boards, collar tabs, tunics, coats, caps, cuff titles and belts according to the uniform regulations of 1941.

 Collar patch for railway officials of the middle career group, 1941.